Naouali/Glue/README.md

 - put this copy in a hidden directory

     CHECK if it possible to push to github using the github api

+snap every file to a hidden direcoctoy with the same name as the file and create a number to determine which version of that file it is